What Can You Do With a Finance Degree?

 - Nonprofits with large endowments

-Entry-level analyst positions usually require a bachelor's degree.
-For financial analysts who work with investments, an advanced degree in finance or the Chartered Financial Analyst (CFA) credential may be helpful and even, at times, expected, per BLS.
+Entry-level analyst positions usually require a bachelor’s degree.
+For financial analysts who work with investments, an advanced degree in finance or the Chartered Financial Analyst (CFA) credential may be helpful and even, at times, expected, according to BLS.

 Financial Advisors and Planners